2024 Benefits

 To help continue to meet these goals, the University encourages you to protect your health.
 In addition to understanding your options and selecting the plans that best meets your household's needs, be sure to partner with your primary care provider; practice a healthy lifestyle; and participate in the University's many free offerings throughout the year, provided by Rocket Health.

-There will be a 4.1% average increase to medical premiums.
+There will be a 4.1% average increase to medical premiums on the gold and blue plans.
 This is due to a number of factors including increased medical costs, increased UToledo member claims experience, and increased pharmaceutical cost.
-This increase for 2024 is below the national trend increase of nearly 8%.
+This increase for 2025 is below the national trend increase of nearly 8%.

 Is Anything Changing with Dental and Vision Benefits?

-Dental and Vision premiums have been adjusted to better align with plan features and plan performance.
-This means there is a slight premium increase to the Gold Plans and a significant decrease to the Blue Plans.
+Dental and Vision premiums have been adjusted to better align with plan features and based on plan performance.

-Can I Get Healthcare Coverage for My Children (Dependents) and/or Spouse?
+Can I Get Healthcare Coverage for My Children (Dependents), Spouse or Partner?

 Each plan sets specific guidelines for who is eligible for coverage; therefore, be sure to review plan details for this information.